Steve Clarke (drummer): Network

-In 1986, Clarke formed the group 'Network' with guitarist Tim Crowther keyboard player Pete Jacobsen bassists Paul Rogers and Laurence Cottle and trumpet player Ted Emmett, augmented by Steve Topping, David Cross from King Crimson and Hugh Hopper of Soft Machine.
-The band went on to make four albums and a best of compilation entitled View From The Bar.
+In 1986, Clarke formed the group 'Network' with guitarist Tim Crowther, keyboard player Pete Jacobsen, bassists Paul Rogers and Laurence Cottle, and trumpet player Ted Emmett.
+Other musicians associated with the project included Steve Topping, David Cross, and Hugh Hopper.
+The band released four albums and a compilation, View From The Bar'.

-The album Corroded Path, recorded in 1989 was described by Bradley Smith in the Billboard Guide To Progressive Music as follows:

-"Corroded Path is a minor treasure of UK fusion, directly picking up where groups like Brand X and Bruford left off.
-Eight tracks follow the friendlier and melodic paths of fusion, with a swinging smoothness that isn't earth shattering but is easy to like.
-The accent here is on concise, jazzy arrangements, with Crowther's restrained guitar soloing recalling some of the best of Allan Holdsworth and Al Di Meola.
-Imagine Bill Bruford's Earthworks band electrified and you get the sound of Network.
-Emmett's Miles Davis-like solos are superb, particularly when he is more up-front as on "Obsessive Behaviour".
-Occasionally the funky bass lines and piano breaks resemble Return to Forever, and Clarke's big drum sound vividly recalls Bill Bruford and Phil Collins-era Brand X. The sound quality is good throughout, with production values ideal for an analog recording like this.
-Like Chad Wickerman's The View in the United States, Network's Corroded Path successfully continues the most attractive band dynamics of the jazz-rock fusion form."
+In the 'Billboard Guide To Progressive Music' Bradley Smith described 'Corroded Path' (1989) as a melodic jazz-rock fusion album in the style of Brand X and Bruford, praising it's arrangements and solo performances.

-Clarke wrote and produced the landmark album entitled LNC, which was recorded in 1996 with guitarist Keith More, and Steve Topping guest solos on one track notably joined by keyboard legend Jan Hammer.
+Clarke later wrote and produced the album 'LNC', recorded in 1996 with guitarist Keith More.
+Steve Topping and Jan Hammer also appreared on the recording.
 This took Clarke's music to a larger worldwide audience including playing concerts in the USA.
 As a result of playing in New York, the 1998 collaboration with guitarist Larry Coryell followed as a step forward to showcase Clarke's compositions.
 The tracks featured Pete Jacobsen on keyboards and Wolfgang Schmid on guitar, plus Jack Bruce on bass and vocals on a cover of the Hendrix classic Manic Depression.
 Entitled Highly Committed Media Players it would become Clarke's most well known album to date.
 He followed this by recording the album, Solo Drums in May 2000.
 One of the pieces featured a tribute to an early mentor and friend of his father and uncle, Phil Seaman.
 Clarke was then inducted as a fellow of the British Library for his services to progressive music.

 During this period, in 1993 Clarke hooked up with his good friend Zak Starkey and formed a band 'Spin Out' that featured Zak on guitar, Gary Roberts on bass, Gary Nuttall on guitar and Steve Barnard a.k.a.
 'Smiley' on occasional drums/guitar.

 For several years, Clarke ran a multi-track audio and video recording complex and 2013 saw him write, play on and produce a new album featuring famous trumpeter Randy Brecker.